nsrosenqvist/gulp-retina-workflow/README.md

 A simple way to work with hires (retina) source images for your Gulp projects by automatically resizing them to smaller versions from a single source file.
 This means that you only need one hires image in your repo and don't need to create alternate versions of every single one.

+## Prerequisites

+* Works in Node 5.0.0+ with Gulp.js.
+* Requires [ImageMagick](https://www.npmjs.com/package/gulp-retinize) for Node.
+Please go there for installation directions and relevant questions.

 ## Usage

 ```js